Endy Mattress Review (2025)

 Company Background

-Endy is a Toronto-based sleep company well-known as a mattress-in-a-box brand.
+Endy, founded in Toronto, is a well-known mattress-in-a-box brand.
 The Endy mattress quickly gained popularity in Canada and became one of the most recognized mattress brands, competing with other popular brands like Douglas and Casper.

-After selling its mattresses for three years, Endy was acquired by Sleep Country Canada Holdings Inc. in 2018.
-The company continues to primarily sell their mattresses online as an independent subsidiary.
+After selling its mattresses for three years, Endy was acquired by Sleep Country Canada in 2018.
+The company continues to primarily sell their mattresses online as a subsidiary.
 They have also opened some stores in Halifax (Nova Scotia), Etobicoke (Ontario), and Edmonton (Alberta).

 In addition to their original foam mattress, Endy also sells the Endy Hybrid mattress and a range of bedding accessories and living room furniture.
-Even with these new offerings, the Endy foam mattress remains their most well-known product.
+The Endy foam mattress remains their most well-known product.

-Endy is rated “A+” with the Better Business Bureau.
-However, their customer review rating is just 1/5 stars.
-The company is also rated just “Poor” on Trustpilot with a 3.3/5 customer review rating based on 8 reviews, of which 44% are 1-star reviews.
+Endy is rated “A+” with the Better Business Bureau, however, their customer review rating is just 1/5 stars.
+The company is rated “Poor” on Trustpilot with a 2.7/5 customer review rating.
+Sleep Country Canada, which owns Endy, has a customer review score of just 1.28 stars on BBB and is rated “Poor” on Trustpilot.

 Frequently Asked Questions